Than Shwe

-Early life
+Early life and education

-Than Shwe was born in Minzu village, near Kyaukse, British Burma in 1933 or 1935.
-In 1949, Than Shwe attended and finished in Government High School in Kyaukse.
-He took up employment at the Meikhtila Post Office as a postal clerk.
-Later he enlisted in the Burmese Army and was in the ninth intake of the Officers Training School, Bahtoo.
+Than Shwe was born on 2 February 1933, in Minzu village, near Kyaukse, British Burma (now Myanmar), to Lay Myint and Seinn Yin.
+His early education led him to Government High School in Kyaukse, where he completed his studies in 1949.
+Following his education, he began his career as a postal clerk at the Meikhtila Post Office.
+However, his path shifted towards the military when he enlisted in the Burmese Army, joining the ninth intake of the Officers Training School, Bahtoo.